sahilAglawe/SafeVision-AI/README.md

 Add new API endpoints

 📄 License
 This project is intended for educational and safety purposes only.
-Always comply with local surveillance and privacy laws.
+Follow local laws regarding surveillance and privacy.

 🆘 Support
 Check troubleshooting